During his Wednesday morning video conference, Bill Belichick shared his thoughts on four of the New England Patriots’ notable young players.

 Belichick said Williams’ performance will dictate what his role is next season.

 The Patriots could experience some turnover at cornerback this offseason with Jason McCourty (unrestricted) and J.C.
-Jackson (restricted) and Stephon Gilmore unlikely to play on his current contract.
+Jackson (restricted) set to hit free agency and Stephon Gilmore unlikely to play on his current contract.
 Whether Williams can seize one of these potential opportunities remains to be seen.